 How do you know which bulb to choose in terms of wattage and light output?

 Use the general rule of thumb that a replacement CFL is about 25% of the wattage of an incandescent bulb.
 (Example: 100 watt incandescent = 23 watt CFL.)
-Using the chart below you can see that not only does it take a lower wattage bulb to do the same lighting job, but you also get more savings with the CFL choice.
+Using the chart below you can see that not only does it take a lower wattage bulb to do the same job, but you also get more savings with CFLs.